kdeldycke/awesome-billing/README.md

 - [Open IBAN](https://openiban.com) - Free and Public IBAN Validation and Calculation Webservice.
 - [Swift Codes](https://bank.codes/swift-code/) - Swift / BIC Codes for personal use only.
 - [Swift Codes Repository](https://github.com/PeterNotenboom/SwiftCodes) - A repository that seems to scrape the website above.

+### Online Payments

+The usual money transfer services.

+- [The untold story of Stripe](https://www.wired.co.uk/article/stripe-payments-apple-amazon-facebook) - In which we learn that `once turnover hit a certain level, Paypal automatically put the business on a 21 to 60 day rolling reserve, meaning that up to 30 per cent of a company's revenue could be locked up for up to two months.`.

 ## Fraud